briankeane/whatconverts-api-wordpress-plugin/README.md

 ## Caching

+- Data is cached per account and date range.
+Default TTL is 60 minutes and can be configured under **Settings → WhatConverts API → Cache Length (minutes)** (minimum 5 minutes).
+- A cron job prewarms the cache hourly (`wcm_prewarm_cache`), so front-end/admin requests should not need to fetch live data.
+It prewarms existing cache keys and any targets returned by the `wcm_prewarm_targets` filter.
-Data is cached for 1 hour per account.
-Clear cache at **Settings → WhatConverts → Clear Cache**.
+- Clear cache at **Settings → WhatConverts API → Clear Cache**.

 ## Development